invokermain/pymssql-utils/README.md

  * `columns`: A list of the column names in the dataset returned from the execution (if applicable)
  * `data`: The dataset returned from the execution (if applicable), this is a list of dictionaries.
  * `raw_data`: The dataset returned from the execution (if applicable), this is a list of tuples.
+ * `set_count`: Returns the count of result sets that the execution returned, as an integer.

 #### Methods
  * `to_dataframe`: (requires Pandas to be installed), returns the dataset as a DataFrame object.